Mowing 2021

 The proposal

 Amenity grasslands are areas used for playing or as paths or verges in residential areas.
 In some parts of Braunston there are large areas of such land.
 This proposal envisages that residents may prefer that some parts of the larger areas could be converted into wildlife-rich grassland as described below.
-We do not propose this for 2021.
-It could occur in later years, either following a request from residents of the surrounding houses or as a suggestion which is put to them in a consultation.
 The suitability of any areas put forward would be considered before proceeding.

 In specified areas we propose the creation of wildlife-rich grassland.
 These areas will be mown twice a year and managed in ways that support greater biodiversity.